AlexeyKupershtokh/node-candle/README.md

 node-candle is a node.js module that brings a callback broker to your application.
 It's inspired by socket.io <a href="https://github.com/learnboost/socket.io/#getting-acknowledgements">acknowledgements</a>.
  * it assigns ids to callbacks.
 This allows to create request-response mechanism over any network module easily.
  * it can add timeouts to callbacks.
  * it makes callbacks weakly referenced.
 And after a callback is resolved or timed out it becomes free and is destroyed during next garbage collection.
 This feature aims to let you create leak-free applications.
-This feature is the contrary to <a href="https://github.com/temsa/addTimeout">addTimeout</a> and <a href="https://github.com/coolaj86/futures/tree/v2.0/future">future</a> and which can keep callbacks from deletion.
+This feature is the contrary to <a href="https://github.com/temsa/addTimeout">addTimeout</a> and <a href="https://github.com/coolaj86/futures/tree/v2.0/future">future</a> which can keep callbacks from deletion.
  * it's <a href="https://github.com/AlexeyKupershtokh/node-candle/tree/master/benchmark">blazing fast</a> and can do 300K add+settimeout+resolve iterations per second.

 ![](https://github.com/AlexeyKupershtokh/node-candle/raw/master/assets/candle.png)